any-docs/css/content/guides/shapes/from_box_values/index.md

 ### border-box

 The `border-box` value is the shape defined by the outside border edge.
 This shape follows all of the normal border radius shaping rules for the outside of the border.
-You still have a border, even if you have not used the CSS {{cssxref("border")}} property.
+You still have a border, even if you have not used the CSS `border` property.
 In this case, it will be the same as `padding-box`, the shape defined by the outside padding edge.

 In the example below, you can see how the text now follows the line created by the border.
 Change the border size, and the content will follow it.